Ceres: Roman Goddess of Fertility and the Commoners

 Ceres, Greek Mythology, and the Greek Goddess Demeter

-So, there is one confession to make.
 Although Ceres is a very important goddess of ancient Rome, she actually has no native Roman myths.
 That is to say, every mythical story that is told about her didn’t develop amongst the members of the ancient Roman society itself.
 The stories were actually adopted from other cultures and, most importantly, Greek religion.

 The question then becomes, where does she get all her stories from?
 Actually, according to the reinterpretations of gods that were described by several Romans, Cere was the equal of the Greek goddess Demeter.
-Demeter was one of the Twelve Olympians of Greek mythology, meaning that she was one of the most powerful goddesses of them all.
+Demeter was one of the Twelve Olympian gods of Greek mythology, meaning that she was one of the most powerful goddesses of them all.

 Family of Ceres